 The ICRC survey explored millennials' views on conflict, future warfare and values underpinning international humanitarian laws, such as the use of torture against enemy combatants.
 It covers both war-ravaged and mainly peaceful regions of the world.

-Market research firm Ipsos conducted the survey from June 1 to Oct.
-7, 2019 in Afghanistan, Colombia, France, Indonesia, Israel, Malaysia, Mexico, Nigeria, the Palestinian territories, Russia, South Africa, Syria, Switzerland, the United Kingdom, Ukraine, and the United States.
+Market research firm Ipsos conducted the survey from June 1 to October 7, 2019 in Afghanistan, Colombia, France, Indonesia, Israel, Malaysia, Mexico, Nigeria, Palestine, Russia, South Africa, Syria, Switzerland, the United Kingdom, Ukraine, and the United States.

 The results showed a creeping sense that brutality is sometimes permissible.
-As many as 37 percent of respondents said they believe torture is acceptable under some circumstances, despite being told the United Nations Convention Against Torture forbids it.
-Fifteen percent said they believe military commanders should pursue victory at any cost, regardless of civilian casualties.
+As many as 37% of respondents said they believe torture is acceptable under some circumstances, despite being told the United Nations Convention Against Torture forbids it.
+Some 15% said they believe military commanders should pursue victory at any cost, regardless of civilian casualties.

-But around some of the world’s worst conflict zones, the results were more uniform.
-Among respondents in Syria, 98 percent said it is never acceptable to use nuclear weapons and 96 percent said it is never acceptable to use chemical weapons or biological weapons.
-Some 85 percent said they believe captured enemy fighters should be allowed to contact relatives.
+But around some of the world's worst conflict zones, the results were more uniform.
+Among respondents in Syria, 98% said it is never acceptable to use nuclear weapons and 96% said it is never acceptable to use chemical weapons or biological weapons.
+Some 85% said they believe captured enemy fighters should be allowed to contact relatives.